vinCurious/LogisticRegressor/README.md

 # LogisticRegressor
 Single logistic regressor program with linear model to draw decision boundary and mark or predict class of test samples
 --------------------------------------------------------------------------------------
-Files in this directory:
+Files in this directory:<br />
-logreg.py: 	Single logistic regressor program with linear model to draw decision boundary and mark or predict class of test samples sample.csv:	Training sample file which should be used to build linear model test1.csv:	Test dataset1 with linearly separable samples for which we need to predict classes test2.csv   Test dataset2 with non-linearly separable samples for which we need to predict classes
+logreg.py: 	Single logistic regressor program with linear model to draw decision boundary and mark or predict class of test samples <br />
+sample.csv:	Training sample file which should be used to build linear model <br />
+test1.csv:	Test dataset1 with linearly separable samples for which we need to predict classes <br />
+test2.csv   Test dataset2 with non-linearly separable samples for which we need to predict classes <br />

 How to run the single logistic regressor: 1.
 Make sure that all porgram and date files are in same folder 2.
 Run logreg.py python program by giving sample.csv as command line argument - Usage: python logreg.py samplefile 3.
 Program will run 'test1.csv' file by default.
 To make it run for test2.csv file, please update 107th line with test2.csv name instead of test1.csv 4.
 A graph will be plotted which shows spcific epoc vs sum of squared error for samples in each epoc 5.
 Please close the plot window, so that next plot of decision boundary can be plotted.
 6. Decision boundary plot will be plotted with required results in console